DusanDjordjic/Pointer-Casing-In-Golang/README.md

 > Note: Casing back from string to []byte would just need from you to set the capacity to be the same as length.

+It's better to use some of the built in functions from the unsafe package in golang then to do the casting manually but it works either way (see pointercast.go for examples).

 ## Examples

 You can find examples in Go and C located in pointercast.go and pointercast.c respectively.